 Gen Nakaoka is a boy from Hiroshima.
-He is six years old and goes to school where he has friends – and foes, of course.
+He is six years old and goes to school where he has friends and foes, of course.
 Gen is a normal but a bit mischievous boy and sometimes gets himself and his poor parents in trouble.
-Following Gen and his family through the early summer, this could be a nice kid’s book.
+As we follow Gen and his family through the early summer, this could be a nice kid’s book.

 But it isn’t.
 It is the summer of 1945, and the Japanese troops fight all over the Pacific islands.
 Gen is excited about the war efforts – other than his father – and he cheers when his big brother goes off to join the Navy – other than his father.

 And then, on August 6, 1945, the US air force drops an Atomic Bomb onto Hiroshima.
 Thousands are killed in an instant, and although Gen and his mother survive, they cannot save his father and younger siblings, who are trapped beneath their house and die in the subsequent fire.
 From there, we follow Gen, his mother, and his baby sister, born only hours after the bomb fell, through Hiroshima where they meet other survivors who just try to figure out what to do next…

 Barefoot Gen is a series of manga that describe in a very graphic way the life of an average Japanese family until the atomic bomb attack and the horrifying aftermath including the American occupation until about 1947.
 First published as magazine serial from 1973, Barefoot Gen was published in book form from 1975.
 There are 10 volumes altogether.

 Check out the manga Barefoot Get – or better, the whole series – from amazon